Adult Programs

 Phil Prohaska, senior resource technician, Forest Preserves of Cook County

-A graduate from the University of Wisconsin–Stevens Point with a bachelor of science in urban forestry, Phil Prohaska spent several years working in the private sector doing primarily climbing and bucket work and four years in the utility sector trimming and removing trees around energized power lines.
+A graduate from the University of Wisconsin–Stevens Point with a bachelor of science degree in urban forestry, Phil Prohaska spent several years working in the private sector doing primarily climbing and bucket work and four years in the utility sector trimming and removing trees around energized power lines.
 He has spent the last 10 years working for the Forest Preserves of Cook County.

 What to Know